isoleph/proj129/README.md

 </div>

-The goal of this program is to simulate 3 masses in 2 dimensions and graph the gravitational contours among them.
+This program simulates 3 masses in 2 dimensions and graphs the gravitational contours between them.
 This was initially done with the [tkinter](https://github.com/python/cpython/tree/master/Lib/tkinter) library but we preferred to use the matplotlib functionality to do it.
 The script creates a UI where the mass of each particle can be adjusted using a slider and where its position may also be dragged through the GUI.

 This project takes inspiration from this [Maple script](https://climate.ucdavis.edu/GravityProblem.pdf) from UC Davis.